lc9er/csvd/README.md

 # PLANS

+1. Additional output options - text-only, write to file.
-Add binary Powershell cmdlets for use in scripting.
+2. Add binary Powershell cmdlets for use in scripting.